ArjunVasavan/ArjunVasavan/README.md

 # Arjun Vasavan

-**B.Tech in Electronics & Communication Engineering**
-College of Engineering, Chengannur | Minor in Machine Learning

-Embedded systems engineer specializing in bare-metal programming, firmware development, and hardware-software integration.
-Currently focused on advanced C programming and Linux kernel internals at Emertxe.

-## Technical Skills

-**Programming:** C, C++, Python
-**Embedded Systems:** STM32, ESP32, Arduino, ARM Cortex-M, RTOS
-**Protocols:** UART, SPI, I2C, CAN, MQTT, USB
-**Tools:** GDB, Oscilloscope, STM32CubeIDE, Make, Git
-**Hardware:** Schematic Reading, Sensor Integration, ADC/DAC, PWM, Timers, Interrupts

-## Current Focus

-- Advanced C programming and Linux kernel internals
-- System-level programming and data structures
-- Device driver development for embedded Linux
-- Real-time operating systems and scheduling
-- Low-level firmware optimization

-## Areas of Interest
+Embedded systems engineer from India.

+I work on firmware, device drivers, and system-level programming.

+If something interests me, I'll build it and push it to GitHub.

+Currently focused on C, Linux internals, and RTOS at Emertxe.
+My go-to tools are Vim, GDB, and an oscilloscope.

+I've worked on several embedded projects, but I'm most interested in real-time systems and low-level optimization.

+Still learning, still building—probably have more private repos than public ones at this point.

+---

+**Tech I use:**
+C • C++ • STM32 • ESP32 • UART • SPI • I2C • Linux • RTOS • Make • Git

+**Currently exploring:**
-- Linux kernel internals and system programming
+- Linux kernel internals and system calls
-- Real-time operating systems
 - Device driver development
+- Real-time scheduling algorithms
-- Bootloaders and linker scripts
+- Bootloaders and bare-metal programming
-- Embedded system optimization

-## Contact
+**Fun facts:**
+- Prefer terminal over GUI
+- Can debug without printf (but still use it)
+- Think datasheets are better than most documentation
+- Interrupts > polling, always

+---

-**Email:** vasavanarjun@gmail.com
+**Contact:** vasavanarjun@gmail.com